Scabies - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Overview

 Scabies is an intensely itchy skin rash caused by the Sarcoptes scabiei mite, which burrows into the skin.
-The itching, especially severe at night, results from the mite’s burrowing activity.
-This condition is highly contagious and can spread rapidly through close personal contact, making it common in households, child care facilities, schools, nursing homes, and correctional facilities.
+Intense itching develops where the mite burrows, often with a stronger urge to scratch at night.
+This condition is highly contagious and can spread rapidly through close personal contact, making it common in households, child care facilities, schools, nursing homes, and prison.
 Due to its contagious nature, doctors often recommend treating all members of a household or close contacts simultaneously.
 Fortunately, scabies is easily treatable with medicated skin creams or pills that kill the mites and their eggs.
 However, itching may continue for several weeks after treatment.

 Types of scabies

-• Crusted (Norwegian): This variation frequently occurs in individuals with compromised immune systems.
-It tends to manifest as thick, crusty patches covering extensive areas of the skin.
-Those with crusted scabies may harbor millions of mites, far surpassing the 10 to 15 mites typically found in classic or typical scabies
+• Crusted (Norwegian): This form frequently occurs in individuals with compromised immune systems.
+It tends to manifest as thick, crusty areas covering extensive areas of the skin.
+Those with crusted scabies may harbor millions of mites, far surpassing the 10 to 15 mites typically found in classic or typical scabies.

-• Nodular: This variation is prevalent among children and primarily affects their genital area, groin, or armpits.
-Even after the mites have been eradicated, raised bumps may persist for an extended period
+• Nodular: This form is prevalent among children and primarily affects their genital area, groin, or armpits.
+Even after the mites have been eradicated, raised bumps may persist for an extended period.

 Symptoms